doaa10/MyReads-/README.md

 ----------------------
-Books are sorted into three categories: Currently Reading, Want to Read and Read To change a book's category or remove a book from the list, click on the green button on the book cover
+Books are sorted into three categories: Currently Reading, Want to Read and Read To change a book's category or remove a book from the list, click on the green button on the book cover To add new books, click on the green + button at the bottom of the page.
+Enter an author's name or subject